j88moja-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# 0x02-shell_redirections
+#0x02-shell_redirections
-# 0 a script that prints 'Hello, World'
+#0 a script that prints 'Hello, World'
+#1 a script that displays a confused smiley